-- Thrombin can bind to a thrombin-binding protein on endothelial cells known as thrombomodulin. - In circulating blood, thrombin is a procoagulant, but when it binds to thrombomodulin, it becomes an anticoagulant in that the thrombomodulin-thrombin complex activates protein C. - Activated protein C (APC), along with its cofactor protein S, inactivates factors Va and VIIIa. - Thrombin directly activates factors VIII and V when the endothelium is damaged.
+- Thrombin can bind to a thrombin-binding protein on endothelial cells known as thrombomodulin. - In circulating blood, thrombin is a procoagulant, but when it binds to thrombomodulin, it becomes an anticoagulant in that the thrombomodulin-thrombin complex activates protein C. - Activated protein C (APC), along with its cofactor protein S, inactivates factors Va and VIIIa.
+Both from the liver Instrinsic - Thrombin directly activates factors VIII and V when the endothelium is damaged.
 But, it indirectly inactivates them via protein C in areas where the endothelium is intact.